dkzhang777/SlideCNA/README.md

 `legend_height_bar` (int): height of legend bar in some ggplots

 ### Results
-Results will appear in OUPUT_DIRECTORY and plotDir
+Results will appear in OUTPUT_DIRECTORY and plotDir